y2737924daohegua/corber/pages/workflow/hooks.md

 };
 ```

-To ensure consistent behaviour they should return synchronous functions or promises (for Ember users, hooks closely resemble Tasks):
+To ensure consistent behaviour, a hook should return either a synchronous function or a Promise:

 ```js
 /* jshint node: true */